View Anna Baker's Obituary on emissourian.com and share memories

 |

+Anna is survived by two sisters, Marie Hill, Webster Groves, and Sherrlitta Brewster, Birmingham, Ala.; one stepbrother, Lane White, Florissant; one niece, Sharon Hill Taylor; one nephew, Erwin Wayne Hill; special friends, Cliff and Peggy McDaniel, St. Clair, Joann Moore and Deborah Moore, both of Robertsville; many other friends and family members.

+She was preceded in death by her husband, Theodore Baker; her parents; one stepdaughter, Marcella Carter; and her brother, Frank Jack Johnson.

-A funeral service for Anna Lee Baker, 89, Villa Ridge, was held Friday, Dec.
-6, at noon at Rose Hill Missionary Baptist Church, Villa Ridge.
+Visitation for Anna Lee Baker was held Friday, Dec.
+6, from 10 a.m. to noon at Rose Hill Missionary Baptist Church, Villa Ridge.